FlickerSoul/gapper/docs/Tutorials/Easy-Context.md

 The test will pass because the student's `adder` is semantically equivalent to the solution's `my_adder`.

 The `easy_context` flag, which is set to `True` by default, in the `@problem` decorator allows you to inject context variables directly.
 In the example above, you can use `add` even though it's not defined.
-If `easy_context` is set to False, you can still access the captured context using `param.context.<context_variable_name>`.
-For example, `param.context.adder`
+If `easy_context` is set to False, you can still access the captured context using `case.context.<context_variable_name>`.
+For example, `case.context.adder`

 If any of the names specified in `context` is not present in student's submission, the submission will be rejected without testing.